-Participation in scientific and research projects supported and funded by grants is of great importance for the Faculty of Law of the CU in terms of the development of its scientific, research and even pedagogical activities.
+Participation in scientific and research projects supported and funded by grants is of great importance for the Faculty of Law of the CU in Bratislava in terms of the development of its scientific, research and even pedagogical activities.

-Furthermore, the Faculty takes part in other grant projects supported by the Agency for Science and Research (ASR) within the General Call, namely the following ones:
+The Faculty takes part in other grant projects supported by the Agency for Science and Research within the General Call, namely the following ones:

 - Guidelines and tools for effective elimination of unlawful acts in relation with potential insolvency

 - Securing the effective tax collection within the context of informatisation

 - Sexual abuse of children and persons entrusted